tech-acs/adb_bash/README.md

 **3**.
 Change directory in to Desktop then execute the following command

-    git clone --branch gphc https://github.com/amestsantim/adb_bash.git
+    git clone --branch mauritius https://github.com/tech-acs/adb_bash.git

 **4**.
 Make sure the apps (apks) you want to be installed have been added to the apk directory

 **5**.
 Carefully edit the included init.json file and put in the correct SSID and password of your WiFi network.
-Also, edit the loopup_url to reflect the correct IP address of the provisioning web server.

-Once you successfully complete the above steps, the computer shall be ready to assign tablets and carry out all related activities as stated above.
-You will also be needing a barcode reader plugged in to start assigning tablets.
+Once you successfully complete the above steps, the computer shall be ready to provision tablets and carry out all related activities as stated above.
+You should also have a barcode reader plugged in to the computer to start assigning tablets.
+While this is not necessary, it will greatly speed up the process if available.
+If not, you can manually type in the tablet name/code.

 ### Use

 Run the script and follow the prompts

-    ./assign_gphc_tablets.sh
+    ./mauritius.sh